mrclay/Props/README.md

 $c->new_foo(); // re-call original foo factory and re-extend output (`bar` and `bing` will be re-read)
 ```

-## Pimple port
+## Pimple with property access

-You can probably tell Props is influenced by [Pimple](http://pimple.sensiolabs.org/).
-If you're used to its API you can switch easily to `Props\Pimple`, which just uses property set/gets instead of ArrayAccess (it passes a port of Pimple's test suite as well).
-This lets you subclass and add `@property` declarations just like `Props\Container`.
+If you're used to the [Pimple](http://pimple.sensiolabs.org/) API, try `Props\Pimple`, which just adds property access.
+With that you can add `@property` declarations and get the same typing benefits.

 You can see an [example](https://github.com/mrclay/Props/blob/master/scripts/example-pimple.php) that's similar to the Pimple docs.